The Impact of Indoor Air Quality on Your Daily Wellbeing

 A family living in an area prone to seasonal wildfires installed a whole-house air purification system (IQAir Perfect 16).
 Within three months, the child’s reliance on asthma rescue inhalers dropped by nearly 40%.
 The medical-grade filtration ensured that even when outdoor PM2.5 levels were "unhealthy," the indoor air remained in the "excellent" range.

-Strategic Air Management Checklist
+Air Management Checklist

 Action Item Frequency Expected Benefit

-Replace HVAC Filters (MERV 11-13) Every 90 Days Reduced dust and pollen circulation
+Every 90 Days Reduced dust

-Professional Duct Cleaning Every 3–5 Years Removal of accumulated mold and debris
+Professional Duct Cleaning Every 3–5 Years Removal of accumulated mold

-Kitchen Vent Hood Usage During every cooking session Expulsion of nitrogen dioxide and PM2.5
+Kitchen Vent Hood Usage During every cooking session Expulsion of nitrogen dioxide

-Check Basement/Attic for Radon Once every 2 years Lung cancer prevention (long-term)
+Once every 2 years Lung cancer prevention

-Common Pitfalls in Air Management
+Common Air Pitfalls

 One frequent error is purchasing an "ionizing" air purifier that produces ozone as a byproduct.
 Ozone is a potent lung irritant; if your device has an "Ion" button that creates a metallic smell, turn it off.
 Stick to mechanical filtration (HEPA and Activated Carbon) which is safer and more effective for long-term use.